andreujuanc/AutoProc/README.md

 [![Build Status](https://travis-ci.org/andreujuanc/AutoProc.svg?branch=master)](https://travis-ci.org/andreujuanc/AutoProc)

 # AutoProc
 AutoProc is a lightweight Asp.Net Core 2 middleware package which makes it easy to create a backend by exposing your stored procedures as an API.

+WHY: This project started as a way to migrate monoliths to microservices.
+In "typical" solutions it was usual to create all the business logic in the database, this creates a PAIN to rearchitect systems since it brings a ton of logic from SP to services.
+This library mitigates the migration and can start it by directly using autoproc and then partially creating controllers and removing stored procedures from the database.

+Request are not just passed directly to SPs, or anything alike.
+Everything is parsed, and it basically automates a simple CRUD Controller.

+Requests can be handled via delegate to cancel the request, to set the DbConnection per request (useful for multitenant scenarios) or to simply alter parameters.

 ## Please, understand this project is in early days.
 # DO NOT USE IN PRODUCTION YET.